Short Answer Summary

 - Keep spare batteries warm inside your jacket.

-- Keep your tripod controls free from snow and ice.
+- Keep tripods free from packed snow and ice.

 - Windproof outer shell.